-So what are the qualities required for doing a mind-meld?
+So what are the qualities necessary for doing a mind-meld?
 One is needing to grow toward a truthful understanding of each other.
 Another is the willingness and humility to pitch any ideas or opinions that need letting go of.
 That, and being able to be wrong.
 It’s all about the search for truth as we endeavor to reach deeper union on the mental level.

 It’s not so much the differences that are the main point, but our attitudes about them.
 That’s what matters.
 Do we avoid discussing our ideas because we don’t want to make waves?
 Do we agree as a way to keep the peace, claiming, “it’s not that important, anyway”?
 Can we not be bothered to think deeply about things that aren’t all about us?
 Are we secretly insisting on being right, for the sake of being right?
 Do we pick fights over opinions so we have an outlet for a pent-up tongue lashing, rather than a constructive conversation?

 We only have the freedom to have different ideas if we both anchor and aim in the direction of spiritual truth.
 With truth as the mission, everyone points in the same direction.
 Because ultimately, there is only one truth.
 We can apply this to the whopper issues in our lives as easily as to everyday inanities.